 Availability Location Mode Semester 1 UWA (Perth) Face to face Predominantly face-to-face.
 On campus attendance required to complete this unit.
 May have accompanying resources online.

 - The content of this unit includes the physical principles underlying radiation mechanisms, planetary astronomy, stellar birth and evolution, astronomy techniques, neutron stars and supernovae, optical telescope projects and computer modelling laboratories.
 The content is explored with reference to a range of applications and physical contexts, and developed and applied through laboratory and computer projects.
 Skills in problem identification, mathematical exploration and solution are fostered through assignment sheets and tutorial activities.

-- Students are able to (1) develop understanding of the physical principles underlying space electrodynamics, planetary astronomy, stellar astrophysics and astronomical techniques and modelling; (2) apply and further develop critical thinking skills in a range of realistic physical situations; (3) use appropriate mathematical techniques; (4) develop and apply problem identification and mathematical solution skills in a range of realistic physical situations; (5) develop understanding of the physical principles of measurement, experimental technique, quantitative analysis and data analysis relevant to astronomy and astrophysics; and (6) develop communication skills relevant to the discipline of physics.
+- Students are able to (1) demonstrate an understanding of the physical principles underlying space electrodynamics, planetary astronomy, stellar astrophysics and astronomical techniques and modelling; (2) apply critical thinking skills in a range of realistic physical situations; (3) use appropriate mathematical techniques; (4) apply problem identification and mathematical solution skills in a range of realistic physical situations; (5) demonstrate an understanding of the physical principles of measurement, experimental technique, quantitative analysis and data analysis relevant to astronomy and astrophysics; and (6) demonstrate communication skills relevant to the discipline of physics.

 - Indicative assessments in this unit are as follows: (1) assignment; (2) laboratory; and (3) tests and examinations.
 Further information is available in the unit outline.

 To pass this unit, a student must: (a) achieve an overall mark of 50 per cent or higher for the unit; and (b) achieve the requisite requirements(s) or a mark of 50 per cent or greater, whichever is higher and specified in the unit outline, for the laboratory component.